-Wallace Chan is a world-renowed Chinese jewellery creator, visual artist and innovator that exhibits internationally and participates in prestigious art fairs.
+Wallace Chan is a world-renowned Chinese jewellery creator, visual artist and innovator that exhibits internationally and participates in prestigious art fairs.
 He is renowned for his unworldly jewelry creations and sculptures.
 He is also the first Chinese contemporary jewelry artist whose work is included in the permanent collection of the British Museum.

 His creativity and curiosity have led to a myriad of innovations over the past 45 years including: The Wallace Cut, an illusionary three-dimensional carving technique invented in 1987; the mastery of titanium; a patented jade technology; the invention of elaborate gemstone settings without metal claws; and most recently, The Wallace Chan Porcelain, a groundbreaking material that is five times stronger than steel.

-In 2021, Chan’s first-ever large-scale sculpture and installation art exhibition, TITANS: A dialogue between materials, space and time, curated by James Putnam, former curator at the British Museum, is held at Fondaco Marcello, Venice in Italy.
+In 2021, Chan’s first-ever large-scale sculpture and installation art exhibition, TITANS: A dialogue between materials, space and time, curated by James Putnam, former curator at the British Museum, was held at Fondaco Marcello, Venice in Italy.